Clocking In and Out Policy: What to Include (+ Free Template)

-This portion of your policy will dictate who the policy applies to and how time is tracked.
-While the FLSA has no requirement that your small business record hours in a specific way, it does require that you track the hours worked for certain employees (more on the recordkeeping requirements later).
+While the FLSA has no requirement that your small business record hours in a specific way, it does require that you track the hours worked by certain employees, including the following:

 - Nonexempt salaried